akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

 ![image](../img/ReferenceEntity_EditProperties.png)

 # Define its records attributes
-In the `Attributes` tab, you can define what are the attributes for the records of this reference entity.
+In the `Attributes` tab, you can define what are the attributes for these reference entity records.
 For example, a `Brand` reference entity could be described by the following information:
 - a code
 - a label